-Some very “exciting” news has recently hit the marijuana world.
-You might even call it an iconic movement.
-For anyone of you who may have been living under a rock for the past few days, or perhaps you don’t keep up to date with the latest news, the US Food and Drug Administration (FDA) has for the first time recommended the approval of a drug derived from cannabis.
+Some very “exciting” news has recently hit the marijuana world – you might even call it an iconic movement.
+For anyone of you who may have been living under a rock for the past few days, or perhaps if you don’t keep up to date with the latest news, the US Food and Drug Administration (FDA) has for the first time recommended the approval of a drug derived from cannabis.

 On the one hand, this is a vital step in acknowledging that cannabis has a valid medical use, and will hopefully loosen the research restrictions that have been keeping scientists from figuring out the numerous health benefits of cannabis.
-On the other hand, though, it means more money for the massive pharmaceutical industry – which may not be such a bad thing if the drug ends up helping millions worldwide.
+On the other hand, it means more money for the massive pharmaceutical industry – which may not be such a bad thing if the drug ends up helping millions worldwide.

-What is Epidiolex
+What is Epidiolex CBD?

-Epidiolex is a liquid formulation of plant-derived Cannabidiol (CBD), manufactured by a company called GW Pharmaceuticals.
-It’s used to treat severe forms of epilepsy including Dravet syndrome and Lennox-Gastaut syndrome, the former being a rare genetic dysfunction of the brain that begins the first year of life, and the latter being a type of epilepsy with multiple forms of seizures).
+Epidiolex is a liquid formulation of plant-derived Cannabidiol (CBD), manufactured by a British company called GW Pharmaceuticals.
+It’s used to treat severe forms of epilepsy, including Dravet syndrome and Lennox-Gastaut syndrome (the former being a rare genetic dysfunction of the brain that begins the first year of life, and the latter being a type of epilepsy with multiple forms of seizures).

 The FDA panel has recommended the approval of the drug to treat both Dravet syndrome and Lennox-Gastaut syndrome.
 These are historically among the most difficult forms of epilepsy to treat, with the majority of patients continuing to have seizures despite using the medications that are currently available on the market.

 The drug is available in the form of a viscous liquid to be dispensed in syringe droppers, and is non-psychoactive.
 In other words, it doesn’t give users the effects of being “high.”
 Also, Epidiolex is made up of 98% CBD with zero THC, and the remainder consists of trace amounts of other cannabinoids.